Top 10 Tips for Your Summer Trip to Disney World

 Tip 2: Have good Disney World or Universal Orlando theme park touring plans

-We are convinced that everyone can benefit with good theme park touring plans.
-During busy times, a good plan will absolutely keep you ahead of the crowds and out of the lines - our clients typically wait less than 20 minutes for rides, even thrill rides and headliners.
+We are convinced that everyone can benefit with good theme park touring plans (itinerary).
+During busy times, a good plan will absolutely keep you ahead of the crowds and out of the long lines.
 During less crowded times, a good plan factors in shorter park hours and fewer performance times.
 A good touring plan also helps you pick the FastPass+ options and times that offer the biggest advantages in terms of avoiding long lines.
 But the most important benefit of a good plan is that everyone gets to ride and see the things that they are looking forward to because everyone's priorities are included in a plan that tours the parks efficiently and effectively.